apache/submarine/docs/submarine-server/README.md

 # Submarine Server Guide
 This guide covers the deploy and running the training job by submarine server.
+It now supports Tensorflow and PyTorch jobs.

 ## Prepare environment
+- Java 1.8.x or higher.
+- A K8s cluster
+- The Docker image encapsulated with your deep learning application code

-Submarine runs on **Linux** and **macOS**, requires the Java 1.8.x or higher.
-We provide the learning and production environment tutorial.
+Note that We provide a learning and production environment tutorial.
 For more deployment info see [Deploy Submarine Server on Kubernetes](./setup-kubernetes.md).

 ## Training
-We designed the generic job spec for training job, suggest to read the the job spec before submit job.
+A generic job spec was designed for training job request, you should get familiar with the the job spec before submit job.

 ### Job Spec
-Job Spec as the DSL for submarine server, it consists of library, submitter and tasks.
-For example:
+Job spec consists of `librarySpec`, `submitterSpec` and `taskSpecs`.
+Below are examples of the spec:

+### Sample Tensorflow Spec
 ```yaml
 name: "mnist"
 librarySpec: